 |General Rifle||October 21st - November 26th|

 |Shoulder Seasons||Check Regs|

-For access to all of our research and data we've collected over the last 20+ years, then join today and access the best research tools for hunting Elk in Montana including 3D Maps, Draw Odds, Consultations and much more.
+Over the last 20+ years, we've collected hunting research and data, so join Huntin' Fool today and access the best research tools for hunting Elk in Montana including 3D Maps, Draw Odds, Consultations, and much more.
 Go on more hunts with better information!

-The Montana Application Deadline For Elk and Deer Is April 1, 2021.
+The Montana Application Deadline For Elk is April 1, 2023.

 |Licenses & Permits||Fee|

 |Big Game Combination License (Elk & Deer)||$1,245.50|

 |Bow and Arrow License (mandatory for all archery hunts)||$10|

 |Outfitter Preference Point Fee for Combination License (optional but must hunt with an outfitter)||$100|